Alejogb1/job-board/blog-data/why-isnt-the-uploaded-json-file-displayed-in-the-grid.md

 id: "why-isnt-the-uploaded-json-file-displayed-in-the-grid"
 ---

-Okay, let's tackle this.
-I've seen this issue crop up more times than I'd care to remember, and it's rarely ever straightforward.
+,  I've seen this issue crop up more times than I'd care to remember, and it's rarely ever straightforward.
 A missing JSON display in a grid often hides a constellation of potential culprits, ranging from subtle data format mismatches to more fundamental problems with how the data is being processed and rendered.
 Let's break it down, not in a generic way, but from the trenches, so to speak, based on my experience with projects past.

 The first point to acknowledge is that "uploading a json file" and "displaying its contents in a grid" involve several discrete steps, and each is a potential failure point.
 I’ve dealt with cases where everything *seemed* perfect, but one tiny detail was throwing the whole process off the rails.
 We'll explore some common areas, focusing on data format, processing, and rendering.